coverclock/com-diag-hazer/README.md

     router :tumbleweed &
     peruse router err

+### Base

 The Tumbleweed base is typically on my LAN, but can be on the WAN by changing the hostname through which the router is addressed. "tumbleweed:" idenfities the hostname of the router on the LAN as defined in /etc/hosts, and ":tumbleweed" the service on the router on the LAN defined as in /etc/services (typically I defined this to be port 21010) to which to send RTK update datagrams.
-(I have used two different Tumbleweed bases; the portable version is code-named "bodega" and the one whose antenna is permanently fixed is "hacienda".)
+(I have used two different Tumbleweed bases;
+the portable version I use with a tripod-mounted anntenna is code-named "bodega" and the one whose antenna is permanently fixed is "hacienda".)

     cd ~/src/com-diag-hazer/Hazer
     . out/host/bin/setup
-    base tumbleweed:tumbleweed &
+    survey tumbleweed:tumbleweed /dev/tumbleweed &
-    peruse base err# Control-C to exit upon seeing "Ready". peruse base out
+    peruse survey err# Control-C to exit upon seeing "Ready". peruse survey out

 Depending on the specified accuracy - encoded in a message sent to the chip by the script - it can take days for the receiver to arrive at a solution that has the required radius of error.
 This depends greatly on antenna placement as well as other factors that may be less under your control.
-Putting the antenna in my front yard, which has the usual ground clutter of trees and adjacent houses, resulted in taking about two days to get to ten centimeters, about four inches.
+Putting the antenna in my front yard, which has the usual ground clutter of trees and adjacent houses, resulted in taking about two days to get to a resolution of ten centimeters, about four inches.
+Using a permanently attached antenna near the peak of the roof of my house took a little over twelve hours to get the same resolution.

 Because of this potentially lengthy duration of the survey, you don't want to do it more than once.
 First rule is: don't move the antenna.
 (If you